meiaalsup/oldwebsite/_pages/about.md

 to be joining X (formerly Google X) on a sustainable agriculture project as a machine learning infrastructure engineer.

-My research interests span distributed systems, machine learning, and optimization.
+My research interests span distributed systems, machine learning, optimization, and the intersection of technology with driving sustainable decision making.

 Previously, I have worked at Lyft, [Station A](https://stationa.com/), [Enernet Global](http://www.enernetglobal.com/), and